Academic Integrity and Misconduct Policy

 Academic Integrity

-Undertaking academic activity in an ethical and responsible way to ensure the maintenance of high academic standards; honesty and rigour in research and scholarship; and avoidance of plagiarism, cheating, collusion, or any other activity that constitutes academic misconduct.
+Undertaking academic activity in an ethical and responsible way to ensure the maintenance of high academic standards; honesty and rigour in research and scholarship; and avoidance of plagiarism, cheating, collusion, or any other activity that constitutes academic misconduct, including unauthorised or inappropriate use of generative artificial intelligence.

 Academic Misconduct

 Academic misconduct is undertaking academic activity, either deliberately or imprudently, that can result in gaining an unethical and unfair advantage over peers.
-It may take several forms including, but not limited to, plagiarism, cheating and collusion as defined below.
+It may take several forms including, but not limited to, plagiarism, cheating and collusion as defined below, and the unauthorised or inappropriate use of generative artificial intelligence.

 Plagiarism